quic-go/docs/content/docs/quic/server.md

 As soon as the connection is accepted, it can open streams and send application data.
 If [datagram support]({{< relref "datagrams.md" >}}) is negotiated, datagrams can be sent as well.

-At any point, the application can wait for completion of the handshake by blocking on the channel returned by `Connection.HandshakeComplete()`.
+At any point, the application can wait for completion of the handshake by blocking on the channel returned by `Conn.HandshakeComplete()`.

 ## 0-RTT